What Is Vagus Nerve Stimulation (VNS)?

 - Fewer and less severe seizures.

 - Better recovery period after a seizure.

 - Fewer emergency room visits.

-VNS therapy doesn’t typically cause depression, confusion, weight gain, fatigue, insomnia or low energy like some medicines do.
+As for vagus nerve stimulation side effects, VNS therapy doesn’t typically cause depression, confusion, weight gain, fatigue, insomnia or low energy like some medicines do.

 If VNS therapy is successful, your health care provider might lower the dose of your child’s antiepileptic medication.